pytorch/TensorRT/examples/custom_converters/README.md

 To use this converter in Python, it is recommended to use PyTorch's [C++/CUDA Extension](https://pytorch.org/tutorials/advanced/cpp_extension.html#custom-c-and-cuda-extensions).
-We give an example here about how to wrap the converter into a `.so` library so that you can load it to use in Python applicaton.
+We give an example here about how to wrap the converter into a `.so` library so that you can load it to use in Python application.
 ```python
 import os
 from setuptools import setup, Extension